tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 could also span multiple administrative domains and/or multiple dataplane technologies.

-A NRP topology can overlap or share a subset of links with another NRP topology.
-A number of topology filtering policies can be defined as part of the NRP Policy to limit the specific topology elements that belong to Network Resource Partition.
+An NRP topology can overlap or share a subset of links with another NRP topology.
+A number of topology filtering policies can be defined as part of the NRP Policy to limit the specific topology elements that belong to the NRP.
 For example, a topology filtering policy can leverage Resource Affinities as defined in {{?RFC2702}} to include or exclude certain links that the NRP is instantiated on in supports of the Slice-Flow Aggregate.